ma261065/ePaper/README.md

 ```

 The ESP32 should connect to your WiFi network using the credentials stored in NVS, then scan for the MAC address of the display and connect to it once found.
-It then call the Australian Bureau of Meterology weather API to fetch weather data for the specified location, draws it all into an in-memory bitmap, and then sends the bitmap to the display over BLE.
+It then call the Australian Bureau of Meteorology weather API to fetch weather data for the specified location, draws it all into an in-memory bitmap, and then sends the bitmap to the display over BLE.

 You should see the weather display on the screen:

 ![Weather Display](pictures/WeatherDisplay.jpg)

+The app is designed to run twice a day to update the display.
+The Hanshow data sheet shows that the battery should last 10 to 15 years with a twice-daily update.
+Of course you can refresh the weather data as often as you like, but the battery life will suffer accordingly.

 ## Configuration Details